arras-energy/gridlabd-old/docs/Module/Powerflow/Pole.md

     double total_moment[ft*lb];
 ~~~

 The total moment on the pole.
+Calculated by summing each (vector) moment considered.

 ### `resisting_moment`

 ~~~
     double resisting_moment[ft*lb];
 ~~~

+Maximum moment the pole can withstand before snapping.
+This is calculated based on the fiber strength of the wood species and the pole diameter where it is supported - either at ground line or where guy wire(s) are attached.

 ### `pole_moment`